 15Will my loved one’s room have a television?

 Each room is equipped with a personal TV for resident entertainment.

 16Will my loved one have telephone access?

-Residents are welcome to bring in their own cell phone.
-Portable phones are available at the nurses stations and each room is equipped with a landline for incoming and outgoing calls.
+Residents are welcome to bring their own cell phone.
+Portable phones are available throughout the facility for residents to use.

 17Will my loved one have Internet access?